 As Colossians 3:2 put it, you have to set your mind on things that are above, not things that are on earth.
-A few ways you can do this are as follows:
+Here are a few ways you can do this.

 - Be in the Word: all throughout scripture there are repeats of the command to meditate on the truth of the Bible (Deut 6:6; Josh 1:8; Psalms 1:2b, specifically).
 But don’t just think about the content of scripture while you are reading.
 Apply the themes throughout your life.